iori162/NGGS-Lite-v1.8/FINAL_CHECK_AND_COMMENTARY.md

 	◦	Verify: All imports are in Part 1.
 No circular dependencies.
 	◦	Action: Perform final import review.

 End of Final Check and Commentary.
+Jules, please ensure every point is addressed.